gh-cli-for-education/gh-education/docs/src/temas/introduccion-a-pl/master-the-art-of-the-ast.md

 g.gFunc();
 ```

-If we are considering to rewrite some function as an arrow function, a conservative policy will be to be sure thatthe function does not refer in any way to the context object `this`.
+If we are considering to rewrite some function as an arrow function, a conservative policy will be to be sure that the function does not refer in any way to the context object `this`.

 The traversing of the AST at [crguezl/hello-ast-types/check-this-usage.js](https://github.com/crguezl/hello-ast-types/blob/master/check-this-usage.js) attempts to detect when `this` (or `super()` or something like `super.meth()`) is used inside the body of a function.